Janowska concentration camp: Liquidation

+Postwar Justice

+A number of the perpetrators from the Janowska camp were tried by various courts after the war.
+The Lemberg Prozess (Lviv Trial) which opened in Stuttgart in 1966 tried eight former Janowska SS men of whom five were convicted.
+The Stuttgart Lviv Trial was the second largest Nazi trial in German history.

 Tango of Death

 In the Janowska concentration camp, the Germans conducted torture and executions to music.
 The orchestra members, inmates of the camp, were required to always play the same tune, "Tango of Death".
 Pre-war Polish Lwów Municipal Theater's noted Jewish musicians were among the members.
 Simon Wiesenthal claimed lyrics of the "Tango of Death" were written by Emanuel Szlechter, inmate of the camp and writer of lyrics to several Polish pre-war hit songs.

-During hangings, the Germans ordered the orchestra to play tango, and during tortures, the musicians had to play foxtrot.
-Some evenings the orchestra musicians were made to play under the camp commander's windows for hours on end.

-On the eve of Lwów's liberation, the Germans ordered 40 orchestra musicians to form a circle.
-The security guards stood around the musicians tightly and ordered them to play.
-First, the orchestra conductor, Jakub Mund, was executed.
-Then the German commandant ordered the musicians to come to the center of the circle one by one, put their instruments onto the ground and strip naked, after which they were murdered by a shot to the head.
+Shortly before the liberation of Lviv, all orchestra musicians were shot.
+According to Ukrainian survivor Bohdan Kokh: "The most terrible day was the last one, when 25,000 Jews were shot...This operation ended with the last orchestra coming to the pit; they were undressed, they laid down their instruments; they went into the pit, but before that they played the 'Tango of Death' for themselves."

 A photo of the orchestra players was one of the incriminating documents at the Nuremberg trials.

 Jakub Mund's story is described in the book called Tango of Death.